duckietown/docs-duckiesky_high_school/book/doc-duckiesky_high_school/11-introduction/13-relevance-ethics.md

 #### Medical, Healthcare, and Caregiver Robots

-Autonomous systems have been also considered for usage in the healthcare industry.
+Autonomous systems and AI systems have been also considered for usage in the healthcare industry.

-This includes the uses of robots to help with medical diagnosis, treatment, or surgery.
+This includes the uses of robots to help with identification, medical diagnosis, treatment, or surgery.

 It also includes the uses of robots to help keep elderly, disabled, young children, or patients company and to surpervise them.